 If Social Services Breach Data Protection Rules, Can I Make A No Win No Fee Claim?

 We know that if there’s a risk of losing money on solicitor fees, claimants may avoid seeking out the compensation they deserve with the help of a solicitor.
 Therefore, our panel of solicitors offer a No Win No Fee service.
-If your claim is accepted, you’ll know that you won’t pay any solicitor fees if the claim fails.
-As a result, you may find the whole process less stressful.
+If your claim is accepted, you’ll know that you won’t pay any solicitor fees if the claim fails, nor any at the start of the process or as it progresses.

 If a solicitor from our panel agrees to represent you, their work will be done under a Conditional Fee Agreement.
-(That’s another term for a No Win No Fee agreement.)
-This will explain clearly that you’ll only pay the solicitor’s ‘success fee’ if you’re awarded compensation.
-The fee is a fixed percentage of your award that’s deducted by your solicitor.
+This will explain clearly that you’ll pay a ‘success fee’ to your solicitor if you receive compensation.
+The fee is a fixed percentage of your compensation, capped by legislation.

 Make A Data Breach Claim